Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

 1. Lucerne Publishing has asked you to assess each application for suitability and cost analysis before migrating to Azure.

 2. The procurement system is a critical business application.
 Availability is required 24/7, including during migration.
+The application and database must also support zero data loss in the event of a datacenter outage.

 3. The HR application is only used in office hours and a once-off 12-hour migration window can be made available.